Green Bay Gamblers: NHL

 On March 25, 2013, former Gamblers head coach Jon Cooper was named the head coach of the Tampa Bay Lightning.
 He is the first USHL coaching alumnus to lead an NHL team.
 Former Gamblers head coach Derek Lalonde was hired by the Lightning as an assistant coach on July 12, 2018, joining Cooper's staff.

-On June 30, 2022, the Detroit Red Wings hired LaLonde as head coach.
+On June 30, 2022, the Detroit Red Wings hired Derek Lalonde as head coach.